mobilecoinofficial/full-service/README.md

      ```sh
     ./tools/run-fs.sh main
     ```
+- From outside the `mob` container, there are potentially extra steps
+    - If running local network, copy the `ingest-enclave.css` file from the mobilecoin network build to where you want the runscript to pick it up from
+    ** IMPORTANT: make sure you local instance of the local network is running before running full-service against it **
+    ```sh
+    cp ./target/docker/release/ingest-enclave.css ~/.mobilecoin/local
+    ```
-- From outside the `mob` container, you'll need to set an environment variable before running the `run-fs.sh` script
+    - For any network, you'll need to set an environment variable before running the `run-fs.sh` script,  replacing `main` with the appropriate network type.
     ```sh
     export CARGO_TARGET_DIR=./target/docker
     ./tools/run-fs.sh main
     ```